 Dates and times of SGA Finance Committee meetings will be determined by the SGA Finance Committee chair.

 SGA Finance Committee meetings are required to follow the Nevada Open Meeting Law; therefore, agendas for the hearings will be posted in accordance with the Nevada Open Meeting Law.

 - Read the SGA Finance Request Procedure.

-- If any of the main components of a finance request (25% financial commitment, event budget, supporting documents or supporting statements) have not been submitted by the established deadline, the request will automatically be denied.
+- If any of the main components of a finance request have not been submitted by the established deadline, the request will automatically be denied.
 Supporting documents must include actual proof of the cost of items, not your best guess.

-- A club/organization requesting funding must have at least one representative knowledgeable of the request present at the SGA Finance Committee meeting.
+- An RSO requesting funding must have at least one member of its leadership knowledgeable of the request present at the SGA Finance Committee meeting.

-- The club/organization must be currently recognized and in good standing with the SGA.
+- The RSO must be currently recognized and in good standing with the SGA.

 What SGA Will Not Fund

 Below are items that the SGA absolutely will not fund: